lumpn/blog/wish-list.md

 [Histograms](https://en.wikipedia.org/wiki/Histogram) are great for visualizing distributions, however the results are highly dependent on the size of the bins.
 Instead of fixed size bins I wish [quantile](https://en.wikipedia.org/wiki/Quantile) based bins would be the norm.

+## Event flow analytics

+I wish there was a way to ask an analytics service which one of two events appears first.
+I wish I could track events not only by user and session but also across sessions.
+I wish the service could visualize the flow of events.

 ## Node editor

 There are countless node graph editors and none of them are great.
 For over 30 years the gold standard for automatic layout has been and still is [Graphviz](https://graphviz.org/).
 I wish there was a way to move nodes around manually while still retaining reasonable a layout.